Valley Forge 2004, 2020

 is a 30+ year new media development pioneer & veteran who served several years in the US Peace Corps.
 His earliest political memory is arguing the merits of RFK, McCarthy, and Humphrey on the playground with his 2nd grade classmates in West Lafayette, IN.
 Ask him about his avatar (or maybe not).

 A snowflake fell, and then another, and another.
 But they were not liberals, and it was not 2016.
 It was November 2004 in Kyiv, Ukraine.
 We were living in the Ukrainian Village in Chicago at the time in the aftermath of what was, at the time, a particularly dispiriting election.
 Democrat John Kerry had rushed to concede with all the alacrity and vigor of a Swift Boat captain reporting for duty, even as evidence of massive election fraud began seeping under his hotel room door, particularly in the deciding state of Ohio.
-This after Florida in 2000, and Georgia in 2002, where Saxby Chambliss mysteriously made up a double-digit deficit in the election eve polls on election day to give the Republicans control of the Senate, and a file called “hack_georgia” was later found on a Diebold voting machine there, the beginnings of a good thing for Georgia Republicans.
+This after Florida in 2000–and Georgia in 2002, where Saxby Chambliss mysteriously made up a double-digit deficit in the election eve polls on Election Day to give the Republicans control of the Senate, with a file called “hack_georgia” later found on a Diebold voting machine there, the beginnings of a good thing for Georgia Republicans.